Fraisedesneiges/cayu-backend/README.md

   > _How did you achieve this?_
   >
   > Yes, we try to respect DRY as much as possible.
-On every services used by our controllers we extract as many reusibable function in utils file to reuse them as soon as needed.
+On every services used by our controllers, we extract as many reusibable function in utils file to reuse them as soon as needed.

 - [x] Eslint rules are checked for any pushed commit to develop or master branch. **[1 point]**